There are two basic methods of the identification of Ascomycetes.

 By Observing Unique Structure

-(This type of identification doesn’t claim complicated test or comparitive studies.
-Only the pure and ensured observennce is required.)
+(This type of identification doesn’t claim complicated test or comparative studies.
+Only the pure and ensured observance is required.)

 The primary morphological character that distinguishes the members of Ascomycetes from all other fungi is ‘Ascus’.

 Ascus is a sac like structure containing the ascopores (that’s why these group of fungi are called ‘Ascomycetes’ as well as known as ‘Sac Fungi’ for their production of sac like structure called ‘Ascus’ ).
 The sac-like structure contains ascopores.

 The ascus is cleaved from within by free cell formation after karyogamy and meiosis.
 There are 8 ascospores formed within each ascus but the number may vary from species to species.

 The process of the development of asci (pl. of ascus) is being described here in brief.

 Development of Asci